xnoproject/xnoapi/source/index.rst

 - The function **must return** a DataFrame with a `position` column.
 - No additional external API calls or infinite loops inside your function.

-After preparing, compress your script into a `.zip` file if required.

----

 Get Your API Key
 ^^^^^^^^^^^^^^^^